nofuss/songbook/Bass/notes.md

 X 16) YOU REALLY GOT ME by The Kinks Another typical 60s style rock line

-17) SUNSHINE OF YOUR LOVE by Cream.
+X 17) SUNSHINE OF YOUR LOVE by Cream.
 Learn an iconic bass riff and the blues scale in a single two bar measure!
 Jack Bruce with Cream, ’nuff said!

 18) BROWN SUGAR by The Rolling Stones Another Stones classic, another Bill Wyman bass line – simple but effective.